Nault/docs/_posts/2021-07-11-portable-nault-with-linux.md

 **Make Nault portable by booting up a clean Linux distro and install the Nault desktop app within it**

-This will drastically reduce the risk of getting viruses if you never use the OS for anything other than Nault and never install any other software.
-It's nice to have Nault in your pocket and know its safe to use even when travelling, visiting friends, school or workplace.
+This will reduce the risk of getting viruses if you never use the OS for anything other than Nault and never install any other software.
+It's nice to have Nault in your pocket when travelling, visiting friends, school or workplace.

 ![](/images/slax_desktop.png)